-EXAMPLE 1: Sonya has a capital gain from one parcel of shares that she bought after 11.45am (by legal time in the ACT) on 21 September 1999 and sold less than 12 months later.
+EXAMPLE 12: Sonya has a capital gain from one parcel of shares that she bought after 11.45am (by legal time in the ACT) on 21 September 1999 and sold less than 12 months later.

-In August 2003 Sonya bought 1,000 shares in Tulip Ltd for \$1,500 including brokerage and sold them in July 2004 for \$2,350.
+In August 2004 Sonya bought 1,000 shares in Tulip Ltd for \$1,500 including brokerage and sold them in July 2005 for \$2,350.
 She paid \$50 brokerage on the sale.
 The sale is a CGT event.

-As Sonya bought and sold the shares within 12 months, she uses the 'other' method to calculate her capital gain as she cannot use the indexation or discount method.
-So her capital gain is: \$2,350 - (\$1,500 + \$50) = \$800.
-As she has no other CGT event and does not have any capital losses, Sonya completes item 17 on her tax return (supplementary section) or item 9 if she uses the tax return for retirees as follows: The point of the year?
-Did you have a capital gains tax event during the year?
-Did you have a capital G NO YES X You must also print X in the YES box at G if you received a distribution of a capital gain from a trust.
-Net capital gain A , , , , , , , , , , , , Total current year capital gains H Net capital losses carried forward to later income years
+As Sonya bought and sold the shares within 12 months, she uses the 'other' method to calculate her capital gain - she cannot use the indexation or discount method.
+Her capital gain is:

+As she has no other CGT event and does not have any capital losses, Sonya completes item 17 on her tax return (supplementary section) or item 9 if she uses the tax return for retirees as follows:

+17 Capital gains Did you have a capital gains tax event during the year?
+Image: Capital gains tax event during the year?
+You must also received a dis the year? print X in the YES box at G if you ribution of a capital gain from a trust.

+Total current year capital gains H

+Net capital losses carried V ,

-EXAMPLE 2: Andrew has a capital gain from the sale of units which he bought before 11.45am (by legal time in the ACT) on 21 September 1999 and gave to his brother more than 12 months later.
+EXAMPLE 13: Andrew has a capital gain from the sale of units which he bought before 11.45am (by legal time in the ACT) on 21 September 1999 and gave to his brother more than 12 months later.

 In May 1999 Andrew bought 1,200 units in Share Trust for \$1,275 including brokerage.
-He gave the units to his brother in August 2004.
+He gave the units to his brother in August 2005.
 At that time they were worth \$1,595.

 The gift is a CGT event.
-As Andrew bought the units before 21 September 1999 and he owned them for more than 12 months, he can use the indexation or discount method to calculate his capital gain, whichever gives him the better result.
+As Andrew bought the units before 21 September 1999 and he owned them for more than 12 months, he can use the indexation or discount method to calculate his capital gain, whichever method gives him the better result.